fastify/fastify-vite/docs/hydration.md

 ## Step 2: passing hydrations to the HTML template

-Next, still in `render.js`, we have the bit that generates the `<script>` element where we hardcode all serialized data from the server into `window`.
+Next, still in `render.js`, we have the bit that generates the `<script>` tag where all serialized data from the server goes into `window`.

 ```js
 let hydrationScript = ''